The idea of buying cryptocurrency can be daunting. After all, it's not like going to a bank and opening a checking account.

-I would suggest using a hardware wallet like the Ledger Nano S, it will greatly reduce your risk of having your Bitcoin stolen.
+I would suggest using a hardware wallet like the Ledger Nano.
+It will greatly reduce your risk of having your Bitcoin stolen.

 How to Buy Altcoins With Bitcoin

 Now that you have some Bitcoin, you might want to buy some other cryptocurrencies too.

 First, do your research and identify the altcoins that have the most potential.
 If you want to learn about what to look for in potential altcoin investments, read this article.

 Once you find a coin that you want to invest in, sign up with an exchange that has the coin you want.

 Then send some Bitcoin from your Coinbase account by following these steps.

 The Recipient Address will come from the exchange that you signed up with.
-In your exchange account, find your Bitcoin wallet address.

 Then copy that address into the screen above.
 Click on the Continue button and verify the transaction.